 I took my favorite medium format camera to Autorama and spent nearly four hours ogling the forms and colors of all of the hot rods and rat rods there on the show floor.
-While many cars there are primarily concerned with looking good, with speed taking secondary importance, this Mercedes 300 SL is primarily concerned with speed, it being a Bonneville Salt Flats car and all.
-So while looking good for this car was of secondary importance, it looks fantastic because… well, it’s a Gullwing.
+The Waterford Hills Racing folks brought out a bunch of cars for their yearly Autorama booth, and this Big Healey was my favorite car of the bunch.
 Photo shot with a Mamiya C220 TLR and an 80mm f/2.8 lens on Kodak Portra 400.

 I was tasked with shooting the pictures for the trophies at a rallycross at Bundy Hill.
 On this day, the weather was warm and there was no snow cover, and as the day dragged on, the course became half big bumps and half deep ruts, wreaking havoc on the cars.
-I like this photo a lot because you can clearly see that the inside front wheel, after this car hit a big bump while turning into a sweeper, has no weight on it and consequently locked up while all the other wheels are still spinning.
+Here we have a Miata trying its best to do wheelies up the hill.
 Photo taken with a Nikon D7200 and a 70-300mm f/4.5-5.6 lens.